MicrosoftDocs/OfficeDocs-SharePoint/migration/spmt-workflow-step2.md

 |Error code||

-## Migrate SharePoint Server workflows to Power Automate using PowerShell
+## Migrate workflows using PowerShell

 Alternatively, you can migrate your workflows to Power Automate using PowerShell.
-Before you proceed, make sure you have completed the steps in this article: [Step 1 - Configure endpoints and Power Automate](spmt-workflow-step1.md)
+Before you proceed, make sure you have completed the steps in this article: [Step 1 - Configure endpoints and Power Automate](spmt-workflow-step1.md).

 ### Scan workflows